Asia (Roman province): Decline

-The 3rd century AD marked a serious decline in Asia province stemming in part from epidemic disease, beginning with the Antonine plague, the indiscipline of local soldiers and also the diminishing instances of voluntary civic generosity.
+The 3rd century AD marked a serious decline in Asia stemming in part from epidemic disease, beginning with the Antonine plague, the indiscipline of local soldiers and also the diminishing instances of voluntary civic generosity.
 The Gothic invasions of the 250s and 260s, part of the Crisis of the Third Century, contributed to failing feelings of security.
-Furthermore, as political and strategic emphasis shifted away from Asia province, it lost much of its former prominence.
+Furthermore, as political and strategic emphasis shifted away from Asia proconsularis, it lost much of its former prominence.

 In the 4th century, Diocletian divided Asia province into seven smaller provinces.
 During the 5th century and, until the mid-6th century the cities and provinces of western Anatolia experienced an economic renaissance.
 But after the great plague of 543 many cities towards the interior of the province declined to the point where they were indistinguishable from common villages by the time of the Persian and Arab invasions of the 7th century.
 On the other hand, leading cities from the early empire including Ephesus, Sardis, and Aphrodisias retained much of their former glory and came to serve as the new provincial capitals.
 Asia remained a center of the dominant Hellenistic culture in the east for centuries.
-The territory remained part of the Byzantine Empire until the end of the 14th century when it was conquered by Ottoman Empire.
+The territory remained part of the (Eastern) Roman Empire until the end of the 14th century when it was conquered by the Ottoman Empire.